wintercms/docs/database-model.md

 <a name="introduction"></a>
 ## Introduction

-October provides a beautiful and simple Active Record implementation for working with your database, based on [Eloquent by Laravel](http://laravel.com/docs/eloquent).
+Winter provides a beautiful and simple Active Record implementation for working with your database, based on [Eloquent by Laravel](http://laravel.com/docs/eloquent).
 Each database table has a corresponding "Model" which is used to interact with that table.
 Models allow you to query for data in your tables, as well as insert new records into the table.

 Model classes reside in the **models** subdirectory of a plugin directory.
 An example of a model directory structure: